ethanjosephscott/My_RTD_Server/README.rst

-Template for the Read the Docs tutorial
+Source for my Read the Docs Server
 =======================================

 This is a slightly customized project
+You may make corrections or requests for changes for my website in the source folder once approved on github they will be pulled in automatically.

 Read the tutorial here: